Genetic Counselling

 Short stature or growth disorders.

-Ambiguous genitals or abnormal sexual development.
+Ambiguous genitalia or abnormal sexual development.

 Infertility, sterility or fetal loss.

-Degenerative genetic diseases with early adulthood onset.
+Degenerative genetic diseases with adult onset.

 Behavioral problems of genetic origin, such as schizophrenia.